nikhilpanchal/lecturenotebooks/RunningJupyterNotebooks.md

 ![iPython open notebook](./ipythonopennotebook.png)

-Once your in an open notebook, you can execute the code in each cell by placing the cursor in that cell and hitting `Ctrl-C`.
+Once your in an open notebook, you can execute the code in each cell by placing the cursor in that cell and hitting `Ctrl-Enter`.
 Navigate to the Cell menu on the page and look at the other commands you can run. iPython provides a nice way to have inline, live code running alongside documentation.
 You should try to tweak and modify some of the code and